-- (ii) Existing Natural Features and Topography: The extent to which the proposed earthworks reflect natural - (iii) Historical or Cultural Significance:
+- Existing Natural Features and Topography: The extent to which the proposed earthworks reflect natural landforms, and are sympathetic to the natural topography. - (iii) Historical or Cultural Significance: The extent to which the proposed earthworks will affect adversely land and features which have historical and cultural significance. - (iv) Construction Effects:

-The extent to which the proposed earthworks will affect adversely land and features which have historical and cultural significance.
+The extent to which the proposed earthworks have adverse short term and temporary effects on the local environment.